JimDesu/basis-lang/spec.md

 .cmd Buffer 'b :: clear = 'b <- ${}
 ```

 The receiver carries an explicit mode marker (`'`, `&`, `~`, or no marker for READ); there are no implicit defaults.
-Method receivers admit all four modes — CREATE, UPDATE, READ, and DISPOSE — each with a distinctive idiomatic use:

-- **READ receiver — externalized effect.** The method operates *through* the receiver without modifying its slot.
-Logging is the canonical case: `myLogger :: log: "ready"` writes a log entry; the logger's state is unchanged from its caller's vantage, while the world (the log file, the stream) is changed.
-The receiver mediates an effect external to itself.
-- **UPDATE receiver — in-place modification.** The method may read the receiver's current state and may write to it.
-State transitions on objects, in-place updates, the "modify if needed" idiom — all use UPDATE receivers.
-- **CREATE receiver — re-initialize the receiver.** The method commits to writing the receiver on every successful return path.
-Combined with the call-site initialization rule (every receiver is initialized at the call site, regardless of mode — the *R1* rule of §6.7), the receiver is overwritten on success — a "factory method" or "complete reset" operation that happens to dispatch on the receiver's existing type.
-Unusual but coherent.
-- **DISPOSE receiver — finalize the receiver.** The method consumes the receiver, ending its life — a `~`-receiver method is a *finalizer*, the destruction-dual of the constructor, leaving the receiver `uninit` on return (§7.22).
-More often, finalization marks the consumed *value* `~` on an ordinary-receiver method (`Heap h :: free: Storage ~s`), where only `~s` is finalized and `h` is an ordinary manager.
+Method receivers admit all four modes — READ, CREATE, UPDATE, and DISPOSE — each with a distinctive idiomatic use: externalized effect, re-initialization, in-place modification, and finalization respectively (§6.9).
+A `~`-receiver method is a *finalizer*, the destruction-dual of the constructor, leaving the receiver `uninit` on return (§7.22).

 A method invocation uses the same `::` syntax, parenthesized only for multi-receiver methods (§3.11):